When saliency goes off on a tangent: Interpreting Deep Neural Networks with nonlinear saliency maps: Main

 We have performed this procedure over a range of well-known DNNs such as VGG16 \cite{vgg}, ResNet50 \cite{resnet}, MobileNet \cite{mobilenet}, InceptionV3 \cite{inception} and Xception \cite{xception}, using mostly images from Imagenet ILSRVC 2017 (\texttt{https://image-net.org}), and others.

 The results are striking.
 As shown in Figure \ref{fig:images}, we can work with classes that score as low as 0.01\% probability for a given image, and enhance the image to classify in such a class with probability higher than 95\%.
 We thereby come as close to a pure class representation as is reasonably possible for a given image.
 By subsequently masking the non-highlighted pixels, we obtain the equivalent masked saliency map, but this time reflecting the full nonlinearity of the DNN, instead of only its tangent.
+Trajectories of nonlinear saliency maps are shown alongside of those applying the equivalent transformation according to the linear saliency map (where the gradient is calculated at the original image and never modified), in order to facilitate a direct comparison.

 Looking at optimization trajectories in Figure \ref{fig:graphs}, it is apparent that not all trajectories are equal.
 Some trajectories reach the pure class representation almost immediately from the original image, indicating that the initial gradient, calculated at the original image, is sufficient, and that nonlinearities of the DNN are relatively unimportant at that point.
 Other trajectories, on the other hand, only find a path to the pure class representation once 50\% or 75\% of the image has been blurred out.
 For these images, the nonlinearities of the DNN play a more important part in their classification, and the linear approximation fails to provide a correct interpretation.